makevoid/eth-basic-auth/Readme.md

 ### Regenerate the parity private key

-- regenerate the ethereum key via `parity account create`
+- regenerate the ethereum key via `parity account create` (very important, as this private key is public :), update that and the parity.toml with the correct address)
 - update the dockerfile

 <!--